Home | Browse Topics | Government & legal system | Dealing with government agencies | Going to the courts: “Judicial review”

 Disadvantages of judicial review

 Judicial review is an important tool that citizens can use to make sure the government and other public bodies don’t step outside their legal powers when dealing with you.
-However, for a number of reasons it often may not be a practical option for challenging decisions:
+However, it often may not be a practical option for challenging decisions:

 • Slow – it may take many months before the High Court hears your case and gives a decision.